-A health reimbursement arrangement (HRA) is an IRS-approved, employer-sponsored health benefit plan that allows participants to receive reimbursements for a wide variety of out-of-pocket healthcare expenses and certain health insurance premiums.
+A health reimbursement arrangement (HRA) is an IRS-approved, employer-sponsored health benefit that allows participants to receive reimbursements for a wide variety of out-of-pocket healthcare expenses and certain health insurance premiums.

-While you can peruse the complete list of HRA eligible expenses here, we’ve broken them into two main categories: insurance premiums and out-of-pocket expenses.
-We’ll also highlight some of the most popular products and services within each category and what documents your employees need to submit to get them reimbursed.
+This article digs into the two main reimbursement categories: insurance premiums and out-of-pocket expenses.
+We’ll also highlight each category’s popular medical services and products, and what documents employees need to get reimbursed.